 These meetings are called in exceptional circumstances.
 They differ from General Meetings in that only the business of which notice has been given can be discussed.
-7 days notice must be given and may be convened by the President, Honorary Secretary or 20% of the financial members of the P&C (requisition).
+For a Special General Meeting, 7 days' notice must be given and it may be convened by the President, Honorary Secretary or 20% of the financial members of the P&C (requisition).

 If the meeting has been called by means of a requisition, then the Chairperson should invite one of the requisitioners to be the 'mover of the motion'.

-Minutes of the Special General Meeting are adopted at the next General Meeting.
-The quorum is the same as General Meetings.
+Minutes of the Special General Meeting are adopted at the next General Meeting and the rules for quorum are the same as for General Meetings.